Going back to when I became a self-employed financial adviser in 1991 it was a sales role.

 For instance, I used to buy my car insurance from the same guy, at the same brokerage, year after year.
 Who buys insurance like this anymore?
 Insurances are sold almost entirely on-line and through call centres.

 Because these are relatively inexpensive distribution systems for products and services.
 Human beings are expensive by comparison.

 Providers of financial products and investments are not sentimental about using advisers.
 They want the most effective, efficient, and low-cost way of getting to market.

-The advisers of the future are those who focus upon leveraging the human element.
+The advisers of the future are those who excel at the human element

 Meir Statman, Professor of Finance at Santa Clara University and author of ‘Finance for Normal People: How Investors and Markets Behave’ wrote: